esphome/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

     :align: left
     :width: 60.0%

-6. Flash the chip as you would with any other, using esphome-flasher or any other tool of your choosing.
+6. Flash the chip as you would with any other, using `ESPHome-Flasher <https://github.com/esphome/esphome-flasher>`__ or any other tool of your choosing.
 While this is not meant as a tutorial on flashing ESP chips, some general hints:

-- Always double check your connections, and don't change any when the ESP is powered.
+- Always double-check your connections, and don't change any when the ESP is powered.
 I fried one of these mood lights this way.
 - Ensure GPIO0 is connected to ground to get the device into programming mode, but also don't forget to disconnect this when you expect the device to start in normal mode.
-- When working with a breadboard, an FTDI adapter and dupont or jumper cables, it is very easy for something to become disconnected.
+- When working with a breadboard, an FTDI adapter and jumper wires, it is very easy for something to become disconnected.
 Try to use as few wires as possible.

 7. Re-apply some heat-shrink tubing or cover the PCBs in electrical tape.
-Re-connect the LEDs (see cable orientation in one of the image above).
+Re-connect the LEDs (see cable orientation in one of the images above).

 8. Screw down the plate with LEDs and close the device.